TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation

 \textbf{Local feature aggregation.} Since multiple points may fall into the same map cell, we compute the weighted average of the embeddings in each cell, where the weights are given by the soft quantization to create a grid-based BEV feature map.
 Let $S(i,j)=\{(f_1, w_1), \dots, (f_N, w_N)\}$ denote the set of point embeddings, and their corresponding weights within cell $(i,j)$, the feature embedding for the cell is computed as

 where $W = \sum_{k=1}^N w_k$.

 \textbf{Temporal feature aggregation.} Due to occlusion and errors in estimated depth, the map built from a single frame may not be sufficiently stable and complete.
 Hence we introduce an optional \emph{Temporal Aggregation} (TA) layer that aggregates BEV feature maps over time.
-The TA layer is a single ConvGRU similar to that of \citet{shaban2022semantic} but with one major difference: we use an orientation-stable odometry frame for aggregation to avoid rotating the frame, which would cause loss of details.
+The TA layer is a single ConvGRU similar to that of \citet{shaban2022semantic} but with one major difference: we use an orientation-stable odometry frame for aggregation instead of an ego-centric frame to better preserve fine-grained details.
+This is similar to the classical sliding window approach~\cite{maturana2018real} where we shift the map and integrate the current sensor measurements, but we perform the shifting and aggregation on the feature map with a recurrent network.